Mod 0 - Computer Setup

 • Upload a clear and appropriate headshot for your profile image.

-• Set up your Slack profile to include your cohort, program, pronouns, and time zone.
+• Set up your Slack profile to include your cohort and program (ex: 2407SE), pronouns, and time zone.

 • It’s a good idea to get in the habit of checking Slack daily starting now.